 Quality in healthcare is the measure of the best possible outcomes in patient-centered care under the circumstances and with the resources available.
 Safety is a central dimension of quality in healthcare.
 It is the measure of standards that keep patients and healthcare workers free from hazards and harm due to error, management, or environmental factors and maintain the risk of harmful incidents as low as possible.
 The greatest risk factor in patient safety is human error, which can be defined as the accidental failure to perform an action as intended (e.g., misdosing the appropriate drug) or accidentally performing the incorrect action (e.g., prescribing the wrong drug).
 The deliberate deviation from standards, laws, or rules constitutes a healthcare violation.
 Human factors (e.g., poor communication, inappropriate performance), system factors (e.g., a mismatch between resources and workload), and external factors (e.g., legislation, weather, any factor beyond the control of the organization) all play a role in the development of safety risks.
-If an error has occurred, physicians must immediately inform the patient, disclose the nature of the error, and implement corrective measures to minimize patient harm.
+If an error has occurred, physicians must inform the patient immediately, disclose the nature of the error, and implement corrective measures to minimize harm to the patient.

 Medical error analyses aim to identify, either retrospectively (root cause analysis) or prospectively (failure mode and effects analysis), risks in a healthcare system that may lead to hazards, errors, violations, and harm.
 Quality improvement (QI) in healthcare aims to implement system-based improvements in order to minimize the incidence and prevent the recurrence of medical errors.